networkpenetrationtester/My-First-Arduino-Program/README.md

-I made a morse code generator for the Digispark ATTiny85u.
+I made a morse code blinker for the Digispark ATTiny85u.